 Uncertainty is one of the largest obstacles you face when making a decision - after all, very few decisions are made with full knowledge of the consequences.
 With this in mind, our article on Decision Making Under Uncertainty gives you some good approaches that you can use to manage it.
 Whatever approach you use, it's most important to have a methodical process for making the decision, and to use solid decision-making tools.
 With these in place, it's much easier to do what needs to be done each step of the way.

 With go/no-go decisions, as with any kind of decision making, your steps begin with defining the problem, developing criteria for a successful solution, and generating alternatives.
+(You can learn more about these steps in our article on the Dynamics of Decision Making.)
 From these potential alternatives, you can choose your best "go" option.